-The role of the Chair is to manage and direct the Re-validation process.
-The Chair will lead all meetings held during the course of the Re-validation, provide oral feedback to the Course team at the conclusion of the review and approve the draft report.

-3.27.
-Learning, Teaching and Quality Representatives

-The role of the LTQ Representative is to provide information about the values, strategies and policies of Westminster, to evaluate the evidence provided within the particular context of Westminster, and to bring experience to the Panel of the operation, management and delivery of courses elsewhere within the University.

-3.28.
-Quality and Standards Adviser
+- 3.26 The role of the Chair is to manage and direct the Re-validation process.
+The Chair will lead all meetings held during the course of the Re-validation, provide oral feedback to the Course team at the conclusion of the review and approve the draft report. - 3.27 Learning, Teaching and Quality Representatives The role of the LTQ Representative is to provide information about the values, strategies and policies of Westminster, to evaluate the evidence provided within the particular context of Westminster, and to bring experience to the Panel of the operation, management and delivery of courses elsewhere within the University. - 3.28 Quality and Standards Adviser

 The Quality and Standards Adviser provides advice to the Course team in the development of documentation for the Re-validation including on Academic Regulations, internal/external quality assurance expectations and signposting to appropriate University Learning and Teaching Policies.
-The adviser will also act as the Secretary distributing documentation to the panel, booking rooms, organising online meetings, liaising with the external advisors as appropriate, supporting the Chair, preparing the draft report, outlining conditions, recommendations and areas of good practice for immediate circulation to the Chair and Panel.
+The adviser will also act as the Secretary distributing documentation to the panel, book rooms, liaise with the external advisors as appropriate, support the Chair, prepare the draft report, outlining conditions, recommendations and areas of good practice for immediate circulation to the Chair and Panel.
 The Quality and Standards Adviser will also circulate the report to the Course team and provide advice on meeting the conditions.

-3.29.
-External Subject Advisers
+3.29 External Subject Advisers